If you're all in on Spotify, you'll want to know about how Spotify Connect works in the smart home.

 This takes you to a list of available Spotify Connect devices (they show up automatically) and then you simply click on the one you want to use, turning the text green.
-(This screen is also where you will find AirPlay and Bluetooth devices).
+(This screen is also where you will find AirPlay and Bluetooth devices.)

-When you have selected a speaker or other device, Devices Available will change to the name of that device and the text will turn from white to green so you can keep track.
+When you have selected a speaker or other device, Devices available will change to the name of that device and the text will turn from white to green so you can keep track.
 As we said, your phone or computer is still the remote control for what's playing and, generally, it's very reliable in use when changing tracks.

-If you're in your home and Devices Available isn't appearing in the app, check Wi-Fi is turned on and you're on the right network.
+If you're in your home and Devices available isn't appearing in the app, check Wi-Fi is turned on and you're on the right network.
 Pro tip: for Alexa-powered households, say "Alexa, Spotify Connect" if you've done your troubleshooting and it still isn't appearing.
 This one command will save you a lot of hassle.

 Spotify Connect: The devices

-The only thing you need to pay attention to is whether each speaker/TV etc works with both Free and Premium or just Premium subscriptions â most of the soundbar and multi-room speakers are limited to paying users.
+However, do pay attention to whether each speaker/TV etc works with both Free and Premium or just Premium subscriptions â most of the soundbar and multi-room speakers are limited to paying users.
 It's actually a pretty compelling reason to go for a Premium account.

 All Echo speakers are Spotify Connect friendly, and Amazon/Spotify play great together.
 However, if you're looking fo the best experience then the Echo Studio or Echo Show 10-inch are the pick of the bunch.
 Don't be tempted by the Echo Dot...the sound quality will make baby Brain Eno cry.